 Athletics at Independence serve as an integral component of the school's educational program.
 The function of our athletic department is to educate the students through their participation in intramural and interscholastic sports.
 Beyond the development of physical coordination, strength and general athletic skills, our goal is for the student to learn teamwork, sportsmanship and character-building traits inherent in sports and competition.

 During the 2014-15 school year, Patriot teams amassed a cumulative 98-5-4 record and completed undefeated campaigns in nine sports: baseball, boys’ and girls’ basketball, co-ed cross country, girls’ lacrosse, boys’ and girls’ soccer, co-ed tennis and girls’ volleyball.

 However, the immense success of Independence’s athletic programs doesn’t begin or end there.
-Since the start of this decade, boys’ soccer possesses an .801 winning percentage, with undefeated seasons in 2012, ’14 and ’15 sandwiching a 26-game unbeaten streak that stretched across almost a three-year period.
-Girls’ volleyball has accumulated a dominant 65-7 record, or .903 winning percentage, with two undefeated runs and four one-loss campaigns since 2010.
+Since the start of this decade, boys’ soccer possesses an .804 winning percentage, with undefeated seasons in 2012, ’14 and ’15 sandwiching a 26-game unbeaten streak that stretched across almost a three-year period.
+Girls’ volleyball has accumulated a dominant 75-7 record and .915 winning percentage, with three undefeated runs, including this past fall, and four one-loss campaigns since 2010.

-Independence is proud to count among its impressive list of alumni former Major League baseball outfielder Kevin Mench, who played for four different franchises over an eight-year career, and numerous talents currently competing at the NCAA Division I level, including 2015 National Champion midfielder Laura Hurff (Syracuse field hockey), Calvin Scott (Delaware baseball) and brothers Troy and Colby Reeder (Delaware football).
+Independence is proud to count among its impressive list of alumni former Major League baseball outfielder Kevin Mench, who played for four different franchises over an eight-year career, 2015 NCAA Division I National Champion midfielder Laura Hurff (Syracuse field hockey), and numerous talents currently competing at the D-I level, including brothers Troy and Colby Reeder (Delaware football).

 7th- & 8th-Grade Interscholastic Sports offered at Independence are as follows: